 Last, but most fun, is Spooky's Swirls, Chandler's 100 percent gluten-free, horror-themed bakery.
 Enjoy a cupcake resembling the Stay Puft Marshmallow Man, the Bride of Frankenstein, or Han Solo frozen in carbonite while perusing movie props exhibited by the Horror & SciFi Prop Preservation Association.

-Scottsdale’s Blue Clover Distillery offers small-batch vodka made with naturally gluten-free corn in flavors like blood orange, regular orange, and regular lemon.
-In fact, if you head over to Old Town you can try signature cocktails like the Scottsdale Sunset (Blue Clover Distillery grapefruit vodka, lemon, aperol, prosecco, and lavender bitters) right in the distillery.
+Blue Clover Distillery offers small-batch vodka made with naturally gluten-free corn in flavors like blood orange, regular orange, and regular lemon.
+In fact, if you head over to Old Town you can try signature cocktails like the Scottsdale Sunset (Blue Clover Distillery grapefruit vodka, lemon, Aperol, prosecco, and lavender bitters) right in the Scottsdale distillery.